Global Academy of Phoenix Addendum to Parent/Student Handbook

 Failure to comply with the above will result in disciplinary action and may result in a suspension of bicycle riding privileges.

-The way a student dresses has direct impact upon how (s)he behaves.
-During distance learning, students are not required to wear our formal uniforms, but it is encouraged.
+The way a student dresses has a direct impact upon how they behave.
+During distance learning, students are not required to wear their formal uniforms, but it is encouraged.
 We recommend that students get up with plenty of time to freshen up, change into school appropriate attire, and eat a healthy breakfast to prepare for a day of learning.

-When we return to in person teaching and learning, to help ensure student safety and to assist in maintaining a positive educational environment, the following rules apply to all school-sponsored activities and events.
+When we return to teaching and learning in-person, to help ensure student safety and to assist in maintaining a positive educational environment, the following rules apply to all school-sponsored activities and events.

 Monday - Thursday: Students must wear the following uniforms: